 Physical Safeguards

 Lock rooms and cabinets where sensitive data or data storage equipment is kept.

+Ensure the area where data storage equipment is kept is well ventilated, is capable of maintaining an appropriate temperature for the equipment is free from water hazards, and is not visible through a window to the outside the office.

 Allow access to information storage areas only to those individuals with a need for access.